 Hathaway ScholarshipThe Hathaway Scholarship assists Wyoming high school graduates pay for college.
 There are four levels offered based on your high school GPA.

-Apply, transfer or check eligibility
+Apply, transfer, or check eligibility

 External Scholarships